gabao55/Python/SQL commands/README.md

-This folder contains SQL commands for consulting while I'm studying SQL.
+This folder contains SQL commands for consulting while I was studying SQL.